 Summer is well and truly on a roll and August is soon to be in full bloom, but with so many top things to do in London in August, it can be tricky to whittle it down to the things that are truly worth your time.
-Here are our top picks, from gliding down the canal on a canoe in Hackney Wick to celebrating Black-owned businesses at the Black-owned Hackney Night Market.
+Here are our top picks, from gliding down the canal on a canoe in Hackney Wick to celebrating some stellar comedians at Camden Fringe.

 (WA = Wheelchair Accessible)